learningequality/kolibri-docs/docs/manage/resources.rst

 To export only a selection of channel resources on a local drive, follow these steps.

 #.
-Click :guilabel:`MANAGE` button for the channel from which you want to export resources, and wait for Kolibri to display the channel information and the topic tree.
+Click the :guilabel:`MANAGE` button for the channel from which you want to export resources, and wait for Kolibri to display the channel information and the topic tree.
 #.
 Follow the same steps for selecting topics and resources in the topic tree as for the import procedure.
 As you keep selecting, you will see the total number and size of *resources selected* at the bottom of the page.
 #.
-Click :guilabel:`EXPORT` button once you finish selecting, or :guilabel:`CANCEL` to exit.
+Click the :guilabel:`EXPORT` button once you finish selecting, or :guilabel:`CANCEL` to exit.
 #.
 Select the local drive (destination for the export) where you wish to export Kolibri resources, and click :guilabel:`CONTINUE`.
 #.
 You will see the export progress in the **Task manager** page.
 Once the export is finished, safely disconnect the drive according to the recommended procedure for your operating system, and proceed to import channels on other devices.